pearl-hub/kobol/markdown/string.1.markdown

 # String Manipulation #

-This manual contains the main command for string manipulation
+This manual contains the main commands for string manipulation

 ## cut ##